sonictim/SMDupeRemover/README.md

 # SMDupeRemover
  CLI tool to find and remove duplicate filenames in Soundminer SQLITE databases.

-### USE AT YOUR OWN RISK I OFFER NO SUPPORT OF ANY KIND
+#### USE AT YOUR OWN RISK I OFFER NO SUPPORT OF ANY KIND
-### THIS LITERALLY DELETES RECORDS FROM YOUR DATABASE, SO I ADVISE YOU NEVER USE IT UNLESS YOU ARE VERY CERTAIN
+#### THIS LITERALLY DELETES RECORDS FROM YOUR DATABASE, SO I ADVISE YOU NEVER USE IT UNLESS YOU ARE VERY CERTAIN

+## INSTALLATION:
+The compiled binary can run from anywhere, but I usually find it easiest to copy to the same folder as your Soundminer Databases.
+If you don't know where those are, you probably shouldn't be running this program.

+CLI STUFF:
+To run a program in a local directory you need to add './' So...  './SMDupeRemover' You may also need to make sure that it has executable permissions:  'chmod +x SMDupeRemover'

-Usage:
+## Usage:
     `SMDupeRemover <database> arguments`

 The main program will Copy your database to a new database with _thinned added for identification.
 It will then scan the new database for identical filenames and then use logic to decide which one to keep.